Diamondback Ener: The Losing Streak Continues (FANG) | Comtex SmarTrend

 Diamondback Ener: The Losing Streak Continues (FANG)

-Shares of Diamondback Ener (NASDAQ:FANG) traded at a new 52-week low today of $20.55.
-So far today approximately 385,000 shares have been exchanged, as compared to an average 30-day volume of 3.6 million shares.
+Shares of Diamondback Ener (NASDAQ:FANG) traded at a new 52-week low today of $18.05.
+Approximately 860,000 shares have changed hands today, as compared to an average 30-day volume of 3.6 million shares.

 Diamondback Energy Inc operates as an independent oil and natural gas company currently focused on the acquisition, development, exploration, and exploitation of unconventional, onshore oil, and natural gas reserves in the Permian Basin in West Texas.